PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, that's why you hired me to guide you here."

 "No good fellow," protested the Ranger, "Don't wound me like that.
-You are not hireling, but companion, member of our brave band."
+You are no longer hireling, but companion, member of our brave band."

 "Yeah, yeah," said Rattick, "Let's get to it."
-He reached of the handle of the door, but before he could reach it the Enchantress interrupted.
+He reached for the handle of the door, but before his hand could touch it the Enchantress interrupted.

-"A supplication.
-We must seek the supplication of Lauranda.
+"Stop!
+We must first seek the supplication of Lauranda.
 Her blessing will keep us save during our time of trial."
 The Knight and the Ranger both drew their swords and knelt.
 Rattick rolled his eyes.
 Just get it over with.
 He didn't know how much more amateur hour he could take.
 But he consoled himself with the knowledge that it would all be over soon.

-                                    * * *

-Rattick smiled when he heard the rumblings and gnashing of teeth from the darkness ahead of them.
+The Enchantress completed her babbling, and they ventured into the Wizard's lair.
+It did not take long before Rattick could hear  rumblings and gnashing of teeth from the darkness ahead of them.
 The Troll was still there and he sounded hungry.
 "Stay here, faithful companions," he said, playing it for all it is worth, "I will use my mastery of stealth and shadow to scout the way."

 He handed his torch to the Ranger and disappeared into the darkness.
 As soon as he rounded the corner he stopped and squatted down in the passageway.
-Scout ahead.
-Faithful companions.
+Scout ahead?
+Faithful companions?
 What nonsense.
 Rattick wasn't sticking his neck out any farther than he had to.
-He waited a suitable amount of time.
+He waited.

-He returned the pool of torchlight.
-He donned an expression of fear and, with a skill long practiced, managed to tremble as he spoke.
+When Rattick returned to the pool of torchlight, he donned an expression of fear and, with a skill long practiced, trembled as he spoke.
 "It is a *Troll* my companions.
 A creature most large and fearsome.
 I fear it is more than we can defeat.
 We should turn back."

 "Ha ha ha ha!" laughed the Knight, falling for it.
 "A Troll!
 That is nothing to a Knight of the Yarven Dawn."

-"And it is even less to the blessed and Chosen of Azaz," said the Ranger, reaching for his sleeve.
+"And it is even less to the blessed and Chosen of Azaz," said the Ranger, reaching for his sleeve to reveal the strange mark on his arm

-Rattick felt like he was going to throw up when he said, "You are so much braver and stronger than I?"
+Rattick swallowed his disgust and said, "You are so much braver and stronger than I."

 As he drew his sword, the Knight said, "Stay behind me and learn how it is done.
 Fear not Rattick, for you are in the company of heroes."

 "I shall not let you steal the glory!" cried the Ranger as he shouldered the Knight aside.

 Rattick couldn't believe it.
-The idiots charged.
+The idiots charged!
 A frontal assault on a Troll?
 They were so stupid he wondered how they had remembered to breathe on the trek in.

 The Enchantress edged passed him, smelling of exotic perfume.
 "I will see if I can bind the creature with The Mother's Embrace.
 Stay behind me and you will be safe."

-They advanced through the corridor.
+He followed her through through the corridor.
 There was a roar and the stench of something awful.
-Rattick new this to be Troll's breath.
+Rattick knew this to be Troll's breath.
 Nothing smells worse than rotting flesh trapped between teeth.

-When she saw the troll the Enchantress raised her hands to cast a spell.
+When she saw the Troll the Enchantress raised her hands and began casting a spell.
 As her hands began to weave an intricate the pattern,  Rattick slid his knife across her perfect, alabaster white throat.
-She gasped in horror as her life's blood ran down her neck and over the exquisite Ruby necklace she wore.
-Before she could make another sound, Rattick caught her gently and dragged her back into the darkness, away from the sounds of a Troll at play and two men at hazard.
+She gasped as her life's blood poured down her neck and over her the exquisite Ruby necklace.
+Before she could make another sound, Rattick caught her gently and dragged her into the darkness.

-She looked up at Rattick and mouthed,  "Why?"
-Rattick tore necklace from her throat.
+She looked up at Rattick and mouthed the word, "Why?"
+Rattick tore the necklace from her throat.
 Then he wiped the blood from it with a black silk handkerchief.
-In the distance, the screams of onto of the chosen one's ended in a terrible, squishy, bone-crunching noise.
+In the distance, the screams of one the chosen one's ended in a terrible, squishy, bone-crunching noise.

-"Why?
-Because it was a kindness?
-Because there are worse things in the depths of this dungeon than you can imagine?
-Because you chose to play a dangerous game?
+Staring into the glittering facets of the Ruby, Rattick said, "Why?
+Because it was a kindness.
+Because there are worse things in the depths of this dungeon than you can imagine.
+Because this is what happens when you chose to play a dangerous game.
 All of those are close enough, but if you really want the truth..."

-He looked down from his glittering Ruby prize and saw that life had left her body.
+He looked down from his prize and saw that life had left her body.
 He knelt, and not without tenderness, closed her eyes with his finger tips.
 "Because I can."

-# Fencing the Stone #
+# 2

-The Ruby Necklace danced across the oak counter like a living thing.
-Rattick nodded at it and asked, "Have you ever seen such exquisite workmanship?"
+Rattick threw the necklace on the oak counter and watched the light dance in it like a living thing.
+He nodded at it and asked, "Have you ever seen such exquisite workmanship?"

 Boltac, the merchant on the other side of the counter, picked up the Ruby Necklace and looked at it closely.
-He gave Rattick a hard look as he licked his thumb, then he rubbed at the setting and muttered, "you missed a spot."
+He gave Rattick a hard look.
+Then he licked his thumb, rubbed the setting and muttered, "you missed a spot."

-"Missed a spot?" asked Rattick as smooth as water over river rock.
+"Missed a spot?" asked Rattick, as smooth as water over river rock.

 "Blood, Rattick.
 There's some blood left on this necklace."

 Rattick shrugged.
 "Probably mine.
 I try to use stealth, but the Orc I took it from put up quite a fight."

-"En-henh," Boltac said as rubbed a hand across his shaved head, "Not that I want to know, but what is an Orc?"
+"En-henh," Boltac said as ran his hand across his shaven pate, "Not that I want to know, but what is an Orc?"

 "A fearsome new creature wreaking havoc on the good people of Robrecht."